-Due to the extremely high cost of health care in the United States and the importance of adequate health insurance coverage, the College requires all full-time undergraduate and graduate students admitted Fall 2006 or after and all F-1 and J-1 international students to have health insurance coverage throughout the school year as a condition of enrollment.
-Every academic year, these students must either elect to enroll in or waive out of the W&M-sponsored Student Insurance Plan to comply with this requirement.
+The university requires all full-time undergraduate and graduate students and all F-1 or J-1 international students to have health insurance coverage throughout the entire school year as a condition of enrollment due to the extremely high cost of health care and the importance of adequate health insurance coverage.
+The school sponsors a comprehensive Student Insurance Plan as an option for these students.
+Every academic year, these students must either elect to enroll in or waive out of the Student Insurance Plan to comply with this requirement.
 Falsifying or misrepresenting insurance information is a violation of the Honor Code and will be reported.

 Important Note: All full-time students ARE eligible to use the services of the Student Health Center.
 Waiving the Student Insurance Plan DOES NOT affect eligibility for services at the Student Health Center.

 For the purpose of defining Student Insurance eligibility, full-time is defined by the university as undergraduate students taking 12 or more credit hours during the Fall, Spring and Summer academic terms and graduate students taking 9 or more credit hours during the Fall and Spring terms (or the equivalent of full-time study) and 6 or more credit hours during the Summer term (3 or more credit hours for A&S and VIMS graduate students).
 Part-time or continuous enrollment students are not eligible for nor should they enroll in the Student Insurance Plan.

 Students must actively attend classes for at least the first 31 days after the date for which coverage is purchased to remain eligible.
 Students in good standing who are actively engaged in academic study (Graduate Research or Dissertation) are considered by the university to be actively attending classes.
 Students must meet the Eligibility requirements each time you pay a premium to continue your insurance coverage.